nithkidd/Trellis-LMS/README.md

 ## What the App Does

-Trellis focuses on practical workflows used by schools:
+Trellis focuses on practical workflows used by teachers:

 - Organize multiple schools and their academic data
 - Manage classes, teachers, students, and subjects